Marjorie Ogilvie Anderson

 Marjorie Ogilvie Anderson (née Cunningham) (9 February 1909 – 27 May 2002) was a Scottish historian and paleographer.

 Early years

 Born Marjorie Ogilvie Cunningham in St Andrews, she attended St Leonards School there before studying English at Lady Margaret Hall, Oxford University.

 Career

 After graduation she joined Alan Orr Anderson, whose eyesight was failing, as his paleographer and assistant.
 They married in 1932.
-Alan Anderson died in 1958, but Mrs Anderson continued to publish on early Scottish subjects, most notably her Kings and Kingship in Early Scotland and her revision of Early Sources of Scottish History, the standard collection of source material on Scottish History to 1286, written by Alan Anderson and first published in 1922.
+Alan Anderson died in 1958, but Anderson continued to publish on early Scottish subjects, most notably her Kings and Kingship in Early Scotland and her revision of Early Sources of Scottish History, the standard collection of source material on Scottish History to 1286, written by Alan Anderson and first published in 1922.

 Honours

-Mrs Anderson received an honorary DLitt from the University of Saint Andrews in 1973.
+Anderson received an honorary DLitt from the University of Saint Andrews in 1973.
 A festschrift in her honour was published in 2000.